 On the day of your interview

-Hannah Bignold, the manager for Protocol Education’s London SEND East branch, has a warning for any teaching candidate who might feel a little complacent about the commute to the interview.
+Hannah Bignold, from Protocol Education’s London SEND team, has a warning for any teaching candidate who might feel a little complacent about the commute to the interview.
 “Make sure you have the route to the school planned out start-to-finish in your head, and get there 10 minutes early at least.
 Schools won’t look kindly on unpunctuality”.

-When seeking to wow senior leaders with your professionalism, presence and command of a classroom, it helps to look the part.
-Ella’s rule of thumb here is to “dress smartly, but not ostentatiously.”
+When seeking to wow senior leaders with your professionalism, presence, and command of a classroom, it helps to look the part.
+Sophie's rule of thumb here is to “dress smartly, but not ostentatiously.”

 It’s not just about clothes; your manner and body language matters too.
 Greet interviewers with confidence and a smile.
 Once the interview has begun, keep eye contact with the interviewers, appear enthusiastic, and try not to fidget.